rivernews/iriversland2-kubernetes/README.md

 4. If changes involve TLS / Cert Manager, please refer to the section `Terraform: Lifecycle of TLS / Cert Manager / Let's Encrypt Resources` under `Pitfalls and Known Issues` below.
 5. Run `terraform plan` to check.
 If everything seems good, run `terraform apply`.
 It will double check with you again.
 Remember the state would be stored on remote postgres, which means that it is persistent regardless of where you run this terraform script.

+### Update / Deploy microservice

+Use `python release.py ...` to update microservice deployment using the docker build hash.

+For example, to update a new build for appl tracky, run `python release.py -at <new hash here>`.

 ## Purpose